20 Must See Films at JIO MAMI Mumbai Film Festival, 2016

 Stars: Tshering Dorji, Sadon Lhamo & Xun Zhou.

 A group of people wear masks and come together in the woods for fifteen days of liberating and transgressive anonymity in this Buddhist-themed philosophical fairy tale.
-“Hema Hema” translates as “long, long ago” or alternatively “Once upon a time,” thereby playing with audience perception of time and space: It seems that Norbu means to evoke a timeless limbo, that liminal area between death and rebirth.
-Colorful, exotic and mysterious enough to keep audiences on their spiritual toes, the handsomely produced fourth feature by Buddhist preacher Khyentse Norbu (The Cup, Travelers and Magicians, Vara: A Blessing) looks sufficiently outlandish to draw the attention of every festival programmer and appeal to all those who have already enjoyed a taste of Norbu’s native Bhutan in his earlier films.
+“Hema Hema” translates as “long, long ago” or alternatively “Once upon a time,” thereby playing with the audience’s perception of time and space: It seems that Norbu means to evoke a timeless limbo, that liminal area between death and rebirth.
+Colorful, exotic, and mysterious enough to keep audiences on their spiritual toes, the handsomely produced fourth feature by Buddhist preacher Khyentse Norbu (The Cup, Travelers, and Magicians, Vara: A Blessing) looks sufficiently outlandish to draw the attention of every festival programmer and appeal to all those who have already enjoyed a taste of Norbu’s native Bhutan in his earlier films.